isekar0/Learning-Rust/README.md

 --> return can be used in place of break, and thusly the semicolon is optional for both cases

 **Loop Labels**
---> You can label loops with 'name: loop {...} (notice the single apostraphe on the left hand-side of the loop name).
+--> You can label loops with 'name: loop {...} (notice the single apostrophe on the left hand-side of the loop name).
 This can then be used in the loop to, for example break the outer body of the loop from within another loop. e.g. let mut count = 0;
     'counting_up: loop {